angelobono/event-sourcing/README.md

-## A Simple and easy to use Event Store Library for PHP
+## A small and easy to use Event Store Solution for PHP

-# Simple Example:
+# Simple Event Stream Example:

 ```
 <?php